danieltorrecillas/anonymize-tiktok-link-react/README.md

 ### Optional Deployment Script to AWS

-There is a script to enable deployment of `/build` to an [AWS S3](https://aws.amazon.com/s3) bucket followed by creating an [invalidation](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/Invalidation.html) of an associated [AWS Cloudfront distribution](https://aws.amazon.cloudfrcom/cloudfront).
+There is a script to enable deployment of the app to an [AWS S3](https://aws.amazon.com/s3) bucket followed by creating an [invalidation](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/Invalidation.html) of an associated [AWS Cloudfront distribution](https://aws.amazon.cloudfrcom/cloudfront).